O4E Education Commission

 Amy Albright is the Executive Director of the Oshkosh Convention & Visitor’s Bureau.
 Prior to this, she had a 20 year career with the Oshkosh Community YMCA focusing on marketing, membership, public relations, community relations, fundraising and development.
 As an Oshkosh native, Albright has dedicated herself to enriching the Oshkosh community and is passionate about letting people know that Oshkosh is an awesome place to live, work, visit and play.
 She is a current member of various event committees and non-profit boards throughout Oshkosh.
 Amy is married to Bob Albright, Owner of RJ Albright Construction.
 Bob and Amy are proud parents to two teenagers, Cami & Bobby.

-In November of 1992 I first walked into my new office in my new job in the unknown City of Oshkosh.
-That same day I attended the Chamber of Commerce annual meeting- knowing no one in the room, signed up for leadership Oshkosh and began to let this great city take over my life.
-21 years later I am still doing my best to help us move forward as the Chairman of the Oshkosh Redevelopment Authority and the Chairman of the Oshkosh Chamber economic development advisory council.
-I firmly believe that education is a core requirement for the future success of Oshkosh.
+I moved to Oshkosh in November 2nd, 1992.
+That same day I attended the Chamber of Commerce annual meeting – knowing no one in the room – and Dennis Noone talked me into joining the Leadership Oshkosh program.
+28 years later I’ve enjoyed many community leadership and volunteer roles and am still involved as the Vice Chairman of the Oshkosh Redevelopment Authority and the Chairman of the Oshkosh Chamber economic development advisory council.
+I firmly believe the education is a core requirement for the future success of Oshkosh.

-A product of public education in Baraboo, with a business degree from UW-Madison and an MBA from UW-Whitewater I have been lucky to learn from many outstanding teachers and coaches who have taught me to strive to do my best.
+A product of public education in Baraboo, with a business degree from UW-Madison and an MBA in Finance from UW-Whitewater, I have been lucky to learn from many outstanding teachers and coaches who have taught me to strive to do my best.
 Oshkosh now has this responsibility to show everyone our best.

 John Casper, Oshkosh Chamber of Commerce